JnyJny/meowmeow/README.md

 boxes".

-In this article I'll name some things and manage some complexity while writing a small C program that is loosely based on the structure I [discussed earlier][1], but different.
+In this article I'll name some things and manage some complexity while writing a small C program that is loosely based on the program structure I [discussed earlier][1], but different.
 This one will do something.
 Grab your favorite beverage, your favorite editor and compiler, crank up some tunes and let's write a mildly interesting C program together.